ogckw/amazon-rekognition-video-analyzer/README.md

 1. Sign up for an AWS account if you haven't already and create an Administrator User.
 The steps are published [here](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).

 2. Ensure that you have Python 3.6 and Pip on your machine.
 Instructions for that varies based on your operating system and OS version.
+If you need to use Python2.7, you can use `.bak` suffix file instead and change `ImageProcessorLambda` and `FrameFetcherLambda` lambda version to 2.7 in `aws-infra-cfn.yaml`.

 3. Create a Python [virtual environment](https://virtualenv.pypa.io/en/stable/) for the project with Virtualenv.
 This helps keep project’s python dependencies neatly isolated from your Operating System’s default python installation. **Once you’ve created a virtual python environment, activate it before moving on with the following steps**.